kubernetes-sigs/kueue/site/content/en/docs/tasks/run_plain_pods.md

 ## Feature limitations

-Kueue provides only the minimal required functionality of running pod groups, just for the need of environments where the pods are managed by external controllers directly, without a Job-level CRD.
+Kueue provides only the minimal required functionality of running Pod groups, just for the need of environments where the Pods are managed by external controllers directly, without a Job-level CRD.

 As a consequence of this design decision, Kueue does not re-implement core functionalities that are available in the Kubernetes Job API, such as advanced retry policies.
-In particular, Kueue does not re-create failed pods.
+In particular, Kueue does not re-create failed Pods.

 This design choice impacts the scenario of [preemption](/docs/concepts/cluster_queue/#preemption).
-When a Kueue needs to preempt a workload that represents a pod group, kueue sends delete requests for all of the pods in the group.
-It is the responsibility of the user or controller that created the original pods to create replacement Pods.
+When a Kueue needs to preempt a workload that represents a Pod group, kueue sends delete requests for all of the Pods in the group.
+It is the responsibility of the user or controller that created the original Pods to create replacement Pods.

 **NOTE:** We recommend using the kubernetes Job API or similar CRDs such as JobSet, MPIJob, RayJob, etc.